 Cloth wipes work for the occasional nose-wipe, and if your child is sensitive about getting their nose or face wiped, I find wetting the cloth with warm water helps.
 I do use regular tissue paper when they are sick though (I still feel better about flushing cold-germy wipes down the toilet).

 Yes, toilet paper!
 I’m wiping my kids’ bums with them, why not my own?
-While I still haven’t convinced my husband of my brilliance, even just cutting down on my own use of TP I have seen a substantial decrease in how frequently we are buying toilet paper (I guess I pee a lot)!
+While I still haven’t convinced my husband of my brilliance, even just cutting down on my own use of TP I have seen a substantial decrease in how frequently we are buying toilet paper.
+(I guess I pee a lot; thanks babies!)
 I like how I can get them wet too if needed, and I appreciate the environmental and personal benefits of not using toilet paper as frequently.
-As for logistics, I keep a wet bag in my bathroom for the dirty wipes, and store the clean ones in an empty tissues box next to the toilet.
+As for logistics, I keep a wet bag in my bathroom for the dirty wipes, and store the clean ones in a decorative box next to the toilet.

 For more information on this, the blog Mama Banana’s Adventures has a good article.
 She includes a review on reusable TP from HumBird.
 Maybe someday I will get this as the “decorative” option for the guest bathroom (don’t worry guests, I will still offer you the regular stuff too!)